 If you qualify you will have a range of options to explore.
 Some options might be:

-Many people utilise a contract transport or bus transport service offered by a disability service provider or community transport group.
-You might choose this option if you require door-to-door transport from your home to your daytime activities, place of study or workplace.
-This may also be your preferred option if there is no public transport option available in your area.
-Service providers will continue to offer this option, if it is what people want and it is also financially viable.
+Some disability service providers offer bus services that support your access to the community.
+In some areas, bus services may also be offered by independent community transport providers.
+Many people utilise these services, you might choose this option if you require door-to-door transport from your home to your daytime activities, place of study or work.
+This may also be your preferred option if there is no public transport option available in your area and it isfinancially viable for you.

-Some people may purchase their own vehicle and drive themselves, or a family member will drive them in an ordinary vehicle.
+Some people may purchase their own vehicle and drive themselves.

 The Queensland, New South Wales and Victorian governments all operate a taxi subsidy scheme for people with a disability.
 Each state has made different arrangements for the NDIS transition.